SystemsApproach/security/systems.rst

    general role open source plays in helping secure the Internet -- lots of eyes on the code).

-..
-Key parts of this chapter moving out to standalone chapters.
-   It's likely also the case that these are "Other" Example Systems, since new chapters are system focused.

 Having focused on how to use the available cryptographic and authentication building blocks to secure the transport layer—to the